Where the Law applies

 - that the custodian may recover from the vehicle’s owner the costs incurred in the removal and storage of the vehicle

 - the telephone number of the person who the vehicle's owner should contact to recover the vehicle

 If the vehicle owner informs you, or the parish, of the name and address of another person who they think the vehicle's owner is, you need to send a notice with the above information to the other person.

 If you don't know the name or address of the vehicle’s owner, or serving the notice has been unsuccessful, you need to put a notice in the Jersey Gazette.

-You will need to contact the relevant parish to issue the vehicle with a notice to stop them from parking on your land.
+You'll need to contact the relevant parish to issue the vehicle with a notice to stop them from parking on your land.